 In static exercises such as plank, its important to just keep breathing, preferably controlled and slow(ish).

 If you have POPs, diastasis, hernia or low back problems the breath out on the effort is important in helping to create and manage the right of amount of intra-abdominal pressure when adding load to the body.
 Eventually we are aiming for you to be able to switch the breath round and use the breath for more challenge, create length or stretch.
 This can only happen once the body is conditioned to do this.
 In theory if over time, there was poor management of the breath and exercise it could lead to a worsened conditioned such as an increase in symptoms of POP or a diastasis that wont heal.
 But this will only happen with repeat offence and is an absolute worst case scenario.

 When you are adding a lot of load, such as in a heavy weight session, then this rule is supper important too.

 This is the ultimate to remember: the worst breath is no breath.
 If we hold our breath and do things like heavy lifting or anything else that requires effort, we can create a lot of pressure.
 This can lead to things like the Valsalva Manoeuvre, causing blood pressure to raise, putting lots of pressure on the pelvic floor, abdominals and spine.
 Over time this can lead to all the conditions mentioned above.
 It’s not uncommon to see body builders with a diastasis!

-Its far more important to breath at some point.
+Its far more important to breathe at some point.
 If you can time the breath with the effort or requirement of the movement, great.
 BUT if it all goes wrong, you get confused, it doesn’t feel right.
-Just breath out!
+Just breathe out!